VincentToups/emacs-utils/monads.md

 So, whatever the hell a "list monad" is, its got something to do with composing functions which take a single lisp value and return a list.

-Lets start kicking around ideas about composing these functions.
+Let's start kicking around ideas about composing these functions.
 To do that we need a few functions to consider explicitly.
 What are the simplest monadic functions of the list monad?
 Well `list` is certainly such a function when you call it with one argument, so lets